torch2424/wasm-by-example/examples/reading-and-writing-audio/reading-and-writing-audio.assemblyscript.en-us.md

 <!-- Other HTML here. -->
 ```

-And you should get something similar to the demo ([Source Code](/source-redirect?path=examples/reading-and-writing-audio/demo/assemblyscript)) below! **Note:** This was a lot of Javascript getting the Audio stuff all set up, this I highly reccomended click the demo source code link just provided to get a entire view of everything going on.
+And you should get something similar to the demo ([Source Code](/source-redirect?path=examples/reading-and-writing-audio/demo/assemblyscript)) below! **Note:** This was a lot of Javascript getting the Audio stuff all set up, this I highly recommended click the demo source code link just provided to get a entire view of everything going on.

 ---